 Lehigh Valley Zoo is seeking a Development intern to assist and work closely with the Membership Coordinator and Development Director.
 The intern will receive hands on experience in a nonprofit development department and will assist in the management of material for Lehigh Valley Zoo.
 Click to read more.
 Responsibilities may include: Who Should Apply?
 Start Dates and Duration The Lehigh Valley Zoo offers Development internships from March through October.
 Each internship lasts approximately 12 weeks but the duration is determined by the intern’s supervisor.
 Hours, start, and end dates are flexible and to be discussed between the selected intern and their supervisor.
 Interns may also receive course credit for the internship from their respective institutes as arranged by the student and director of development.
 Applications and Inquiries Please send your resume and cover letter to Stefanie Timmins at stimmins@lvzoo.org.
 Collapse.

-Lehigh Valley Zoo’s mission is to create a safe, engaging, and enlightening wildlife experience for guests of all ages as it demonstrates leadership in the cultural, scientific, and conservation communities.
-The Lehigh Valley Zoo is offering 3 unique opportunities to participate in an unpaid Ambassador Animal Keeper internship, an unpaid Barnyard Area Keeper internship and an unpaid Hoofstock Animal Keeper internship.
+Lehigh Valley Zoo’s mission is to connects its community with nature to empower people to protect wildlife.
+The Lehigh Valley Zoo is offering 3 unique opportunities to participate in an unpaid Ambassador Animal Keeper internship, an unpaid Domestic Hoofstock and Commissary Keeper internship and an unpaid African Hoofstock Animal Keeper internship.
 Applicants’ internship preference will be taken into consideration however, qualified applicants may be assigned to any one of the three internship opportunities.

-During this internship, interns will experience the day to day husbandry of our barnyard area which includes: llamas, sheep, goats, chickens, turkeys, etc. Click to read more.
+During this internship, interns will experience the day-to-day husbandry of our barnyard area which includes: Alpacas, sheep, goats, chickens etc. Click to read more.
 The internship is designed to provide students the opportunity to learn the following: Collapse.

-During this internship, interns will experience the day to day husbandry of our hoofstock population which includes: scimitar-horned oryx, aoudad, and giraffe, etc. Click to read more.
+During this internship, interns will experience the day-to-day husbandry of our hoofstock population which includes: Eland, scimitar-horned oryx, aoudad, Bison and giraffe Click to read more.
 The internship is designed to provide students the opportunity to learn the following: Collapse.

 Physical demands and work environment:

-Zoo keeping is a physically demanding profession, and interns are subjected to a variety of physical and environmental challenges.
-Applicants must be willing and able to work in all types of weather and be able to lift at least 50 lbs.
+Physical Demands: Employee must lift and/or move up to 50 pounds and occasionally lift and/or move up to 75 pounds.
 Specific vision abilities required by the job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.
-The employee must be able to drive Zoo vehicles and be able to follow oral and/or written instructions.
-Interns are required to have proof of a negative TB test within the last year.
+The employee must be able to drive Zoo vehicles.
+Interns are required to have proof of COVID-19 vaccinations.

 Qualifications:

 Qualified applicants must have completed at least one year of college or have graduated within the last year.
 Preferred candidates will have or be working towards a degree in biology, zoology, animal behavior, or any other related field.
-Applicants should show strong observation and communication skills, an ability to work alone or in a group, an ability to think creatively and show critical thinking and good problem solving skills.
-Interns must have a valid driver’s license and reliable transportation .
+Applicants should show strong observation and communication skills, an ability to work alone or in a group, an ability to think creatively and show critical thinking and good problem-solving skills.

-All interns will be expected to work a ten hour day and complete the minimum hour requirement for their session.
+All interns will be expected to work a ten hour day of 7am to 5:30pm and complete the minimum hour requirement for their session.
 Interns may also receive course credit for the internship from their respective institutes as arranged by the student and intern coordinator.

 Duration of Internships